top of page

 Beef

-• As the off-season ends expect the NZ Beef kill is now coming on.
-Should see NZ Beef becoming available towards the back end of October.
-Note availability usually limited at this time as NZ meat companies fulfil off shore contracts.
-It appears volumes of NZ/SFF product good from later November.
+• As the off-season ends, the NZ Beef kill is now ramping up.
+We expect NZ Beef to become available towards the end of October.
+However, availability is usually limited at this time as NZ meat companies fulfill offshore contracts.
+Volumes of NZ/SFF product should improve from late November.

-• Expect Australian beef to continue.
-Quite possibly will remain on the general NZ scene to support local supply.
+• Australian beef will likely continue to support local supply.

-• Strong global demand to remain keeping Beef prices firm.
-Don’t foresee any real change here.
-Appears to be the new norm.
+• Strong global demand is expected to keep beef prices firm.
+We don’t foresee any real changes here.
+This seems to be the new norm.

-• US tariffs (15%) on NZ beef does not appear to be suppressing prices.
-Simply being passed on the American consumer.
+• US tariffs (15%) on NZ beef do not appear to be suppressing prices.
+Instead, these costs are being passed on to the American consumer.

-• Despite beef pricing consumer demand still high.
-And now starting to be seen as a healthy whole food option.
+• Despite high beef pricing, consumer demand remains strong.
+Beef is now starting to be seen as a healthy whole food option.
 How things change!

 Lamb

-• Lamb pricing still facing upward pressure.
-NZD still trending weaker.
+• Lamb pricing continues to face upward pressure.
+The NZD is still trending weaker.

-• Lamb schedule passes $11/kg for premium lambs (Schedule the farmgate price paid to farmers for his livestock by Meat Processors).
+• The lamb schedule has surpassed $11/kg for premium lambs.
+This schedule reflects the farmgate price paid to farmers for their livestock by meat processors.

-• Lamb is now a very real luxury protein option.
+• Lamb is now considered a luxury protein option.

 NZ Pork

-• Pricing has been remarkably stable for us in Foodservice for the past 14 months.
+• Pricing has remained remarkably stable for us in food service over the past 14 months.

-• Expect no change in the near future for our main lines.
+• We expect no changes in the near future for our main lines.

 Green banner with "Fresh Produce" text on left.
 Background features close-up of fresh green lettuce, conveying freshness.

 • Berries: The berry season is in full swing.
-Strawberries are good buying, with strong supply also for blueberries and raspberries.
+Strawberries are a great buy, with strong supply also for blueberries and raspberries.

-• Asparagus: In its prime - excellent quality and supply.
-Check if your branch is stocking white and purple asparagus this season.
+• Asparagus: In its prime, asparagus is of excellent quality and supply.
+Check if your branch stocks white and purple asparagus this season.

-• Heirloom Tomatoes: Good volumes and great quality coming through.
+• Heirloom Tomatoes: Good volumes and great quality are coming through.

 • Cherries: Early cherries are now available, with peak volumes expected from mid-November.